Adamant-im/adamant-notificationService/README.md

 ## How it works

-To deliver notification privately and secure, 4 parties are involved:
+To deliver notification **privately and secure**, 4 parties are involved:

 1. User's device (i. e., iPhone)
 2. ADAMANT's blockchain